amoux/amoux.github.io/index.md

 > Automatic question answering engine from any text source.

-How about asking questions to any blog or website with texts instead of manually scrolling?
+How about asking questions to any blog or website with texts instead of manually having to search and scroll to find exactly what you are looking for?

 - unique-features:
   - Both document-similarity and query-correction algorithms used are language-independent - meaning that they work for any language.